TheRealXG/Calculator/README.md

 # Test
 1. To run a simple Expect script execute
-	`./testScripts/Test_Calculator.exp 1 2 3`
+	`./testScripts/Test_Calculator.exp 1 + 2 3`
-	This will execute the Calculator in QEMU, it will provide 1 and 2 as inputs and expect 3 as the output.
+	This will execute the Calculator in QEMU, it will provide 1 and 2 as inputs and add them and expect 3 as the output.
 It will print "Test Pass:" to the screen
 2. For a test failure, execute
-	`./testScripts/Test_Calculator.exp 1 2 4`
+	`./testScripts/Test_Calculator.exp 1 + 2 4`
 	This will execute the Calculator but expect 4 instead of 3 and print "Test Fail:" to the screen
+3. To test other operators, sometimes the argument must be escaped:
+	`./testScripts/Test_Calculator.exp 3 \- 1 2`
+	`./testScripts/Test_Calculator.exp 3 \* 2 6`
+	`./testScripts/Test_Calculator.exp 4 \ 2 2` (Note: Known bug application actually multiplies instead of dividing)

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.